-This document "does not" constitute a Design or Construction Plan, and "does not" substitute or supersede partially or entirely any guidelines, codes or specifications coming from the agency having jurisdiction where the in-building solution is being deployed.
+This document does not constitute a Design or Construction Plan, and does not substitute or supersede partially or entirely any guidelines, codes or specifications coming from the AHJ where the in-building solution is being deployed.

 Designer/Installer Qualifications

 To ensure personnel safety, all construction tasks shall be conducted in accordance with OSHA safety and/or local safety regulations (whichever is more stringent).
 Contractors must comply with applicable Federal, State and Local Codes and requirements, including the Florida Building Code.
 All site development and equipment installation work shall comply with all applicable codes in use by the Authority Having Jurisdiction.
 Government and local codes shall take precedence over the requirements of this document provided they offer added safety.